eneliviu/LovinEscapades/README.md

 [*Back to top*](#)

-## Possible improvements
+## Further improvements

 ### Fix formatting-errors reported by Lint according to Python's PEP 8 coding standard
-- Refactor the run.py scrip by moving the function definitions to an utils.py file, and then import the utils.py inside the run.py script.
+- Refactor the delete functions since there is quite a bit of overlap between them.

 ### Contact the user
-- Functionality to retrieve or change the username and password may be implemented, but the application security has to be enhanced to protect the user privacy

-### Improved task editing
-- Task categories could be introduced such that the users can categorize their tasks by importance (e.g., urgent, chore) and/or type categories (e.g., work, personal, etc).
-- Functionality for re-catogorizing and editing existing tasks.
+- Functionality to reply to user inquiries send through the form on the Contact Us page

-### Filtering and Sorting Tasks
+### Filtering and Sorting Trips
-- Filter and sort options to organize and view the tasks according to specific criteria.
+- Filter and sort options to organize and view the trips and photos according to more detailed criteria.
-- Possible filters:
-    - task status (e.g., active, completed or overdue tasks)
-    - activity type (work, personal, etc)
-    - task relevance/importance (urgent, chores) by due date or incoming within a certain time horizon.
+    - Add a day-time picker to improve the map filter
+    - Add separate filter for the image gallery page
+    - Add separate filter for dashboard page

 ### Reminders
-- Set due dates with automatic reminder to receive timely notifications for upcoming tasks and deadlines.
+- Set due dates with automatic reminder to receive timely notifications for upcoming trips and deadlines.
-- Add a day-time picker to improve the UX
-- Check for task overlapp and possible collisions

 ### About menu option
 For further development, including an About option would to provide more information about the various releases and other information that helps keeping the users updated.

 ### Collaboration tools
-- Include features for inviting people to participate in various tasks, sharing task lists and/or assigning tasks to team members.
+- Include features for inviting people to like, comment, and follow each other.
-- Add the tools to allow the collaborators would have access to view, edit, and comment on the tasks.

-Some of the improvements mentioned in this section (such as the task classification or an About menu option) were not introduced in the current release due to  the printing space limitations imposed in the Heroku terminal.

 [*Back to top*](#)